Jishua-allen/Jishua-allen/README.md

 ### Hi there 👋

+I'm Currently working on a new Project rewriting an application for QSROnline.

+🌱 I’m currently learning ...
+I am currently learning about Pipelines and CI/CD.
+As I am learning more about it I am trying to build a new Pipeline and deployment process to fully automate publishing for a project at my current work place QSROnline.

 <!--
 **Jishua-allen/Jishua-allen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.